argosopentech/argos-translate/README.md

 # Argos Translate
 [Docs](https://argos-translate.readthedocs.io) | [Website](https://www.argosopentech.com)

 Open source offline translation app written in Python.
-Uses OpenNMT for translations, SentencePiece for tokenization, Stanza for sentence boundary detection, and Tkinter for GUI.
+Uses OpenNMT for translations, SentencePiece for tokenization, Stanza for sentence boundary detection, and PyQt for GUI.

 Argos Translate supports installing model files which are a zip archive with an ".argosmodel" extension that contain an OpenNMT CTranslate model, a SentencePiece model, a Stanza tokenizer model, and metadata about the model.
 Pretrained models can be downloaded [here](https://drive.google.com/drive/folders/11wxM3Ze7NCgOk_tdtRjwet10DmtvFu3i).
 To install a model click "Install model" from the toolbar in the GUI and select your model file.
 By default models are stored in ~/.argos-translate, this can be changed in settings.py.